 Jaipur, the pink city, also known as the desert capital, is a land of palaces and the capital of the royal state of Rajasthan.
 Jaipur got its name after Maharaja Sawai Jai Singh II founded the city (on November 18, 1727).
 The Pink City-Jaipur, along with the Agra and Delhi, is part of the golden triangle, one of the country’s most popular tourist circles.
 The prosperous Rajputana culture, along with the exotic architecture of gigantic forts and palaces, reflects the glorious history of Jaipur.
 Along with being the largest city in Rajasthan, this unparalleled touristy destination provided an experience one cannot forget.

 Here we have listed some of the best places to visit in Jaipur with ticket prices, opening timings, and other interesting facts about the sites.
-There is an option to get a composite ticket of INR 350, valid for 48 hours, with access to Hawa mahal, Jantar Mantar, Albert hall, amber fort, and Nahargarh.
+There is an option to get Jaipur composite ticket of INR 350, valid for 48 hours, with access to Hawa mahal, Jantar Mantar, Albert hall, amber fort, and Nahargarh.

 Read on to know about the best tourist places in Jaipur and plan your trip accordingly while adding these to your tour for an amazing and memorable trip.